FacilityApi/FacilityApi.github.io/define/fsd.md

 Code generation for shared types would need to happen before code generation of the service depending on these types.

-The `extern` keyword is used to create an external member.
+#### FSD

+The `extern` keyword starts the definition of an external type.
+It is followed by either `data` or `enum`, depending on the external type being referenced.
+This is followed by the name of the external type.

 The attributes on the external type instruct the code generators on where the type is defined.